Confederation of Indian Industry: Green buildings

-International Partnership
+International partnership

-CII connects Indian Industry with multiple stakeholders across the globe while also highlighting India's position as a stable and dependent partner.
-CII's international work constitutes working closely with the Indian Government to creating policies conducive to the trade and development procedures in India, identifying best practices, and creating access to foreign markets.
-Such activities include meeting with the Heads of State and Government, decision-makers, networking with counterpart organisations, multilateral and academic institutions, and other policy-making bodies.
+International activities include meeting with the Heads of State and Government, decision-makers, networking with counterpart organisations, multilateral and academic institutions, and other policy-making bodies.

 CII's international engagement journey started with the opening of its first overseas office in 1977 in Dammam, Saudi Arabia.
 This endeavour helped to place the organisation on a high pedestal of relationship with the government, diplomatic missions, and international agencies.
 AIEI organised the very first international trade mission to Africa in 1975, covering Kenya, Zambia, Egypt, and Libya.
 In 1976, a Mission went to Iran, Iraq, and Kuwait.
 These initiatives of AIEI helped explore business opportunities in African and middle-east markets.

 From 2013, CII has broadened its focus of work through more Regional and Country Committees like: Africa, ASEAN + ANZ, East Europe, GCC, LAC, Bangladesh, Canada, China, Germany, Italy, Japan, Maldives, Nepal, Pakistan, Russia, South Korea and Sri Lanka.

 CII's International work is backed by 9 overseas offices in Australia, China, Egypt, Germany, Indonesia, Singapore, UAE, UK, and the US that helps propagate important information pertaining to markets and joint venture possibilities to both Indian and global companies.

-CII has been appointed as the B20 Secretariat by the Government of India to lead the B20 India process during India's G20 Presidency in 2023.
+CII was appointed as the B20 Secretariat by the Government of India to lead the B20 India process during India's G20 Presidency in 2023.
+It organized the successful B20 India Summit in August 2023 and brought out key thought pieces for the global business community.